silverstripe/silverstripe-versionfeed/docs/en/user.md

 Settings tab of each page.
 If a page has the Public History option, unchecked, it will not appear in the allchanges feed.

+The allchanges feed can also be disabled by unchecking the "All page changes" checkbox in the "Settings" section in the cms.

 #### Privacy

 A page's history will be completely visible when it has public history enabled, even if some updates were made when it